Professor Howard Brooks

 In subsequent years, Dr. Brooks has supervised student research projects investigating the flight of various objects.
 Students in the Science Research Fellows program have built simple machines to throw boomerangs and kick footballs.
 His current research is with the Balloon Assisted Stratospheric Experiments (BASE) program, which involves DePauw students and students from area K-12 schools in designing, building, and flying experiments into the stratosphere.

 Dr. Brooks serves as the Fair Director for the West Central Indiana Regional Science and Engineering Fair.
-DePauw has served as host for many Regional Fairs and the 2006 and 2008 Hoosier Science and Engineering Fairs (the state science fair).
+DePauw has served as host for many Regional Fairs, including every fair since 2002, except for 2006 and 2008 when DePauw hosted the Hoosier Science and Engineering Fairs (the state science fair).